Skint Dad

 BUT!

-But, we do occasionally watch the news.
-From time to time, we’ll pop the news on if something big has happened.
+But, from time to time, we’ll pop the news on if something big has happened.
 We mostly get our current affairs from websites and follow stories on Twitter.

 Then, there are sporting events.
 We do quite enjoy watching a bit of sport now and again.
 We don’t follow it all, but if there’s something major, like the World Cup, or athletics, or Wimbledon, then we love to see who’s winning (or who isn’t!)

-And isn’t it great to have TV with no adverts 🙂 and the BBC website is a decent source of news (which is again funded by the licence).
+And isn’t it great to have TV with no adverts :) and the BBC website and CBeebies is a decent source of help with the kid’s homework and studies (which is again funded by the licence).

 So, we pay for our TV Licence monthly.